cldwalker/gitbeam/README.md

 * Add tests

 ## Links
-* [open-on-github](https://github.com/atom/open-on-github) - Atom plugin which has the first half of this functionality's plugin.
+* [open-on-github](https://github.com/atom/open-on-github) - Atom plugin which has the beam out functionality of this plugin.